vish-mandalika/MyAnimeList-Recommender-Application/README.md

 - **Deployment:** Render
 ---

+## Future improvements
+- **Better franchise deduplication:** the current 2-word heuristic misses cases like "Fullmetal Alchemist" vs "FMA: Brotherhood".
+Furthemore, it
+- **Richer content features:** incorporate studio, source material, and synopsis text (via TF-IDF or embeddings) beyond just genres
+- **Live MAL integration:** use the Jikan API to fetch any user's current ratings instead of relying on a static dataset snapshot
+- **A/B testing different alpha weights:** the 70/30 CF/CB split was chosen heuristically; user feedback could optimize this
+---

 ## About

 Built by **Viswas Mandalika** - Data Analytics Engineering Graduate student @ Northeastern University, Boston, MA This product demonstrates end-to-end data science: exploratory analysis, model selection and evaluation, productionization, and deployment.
-The full analytical methodology in a detailed Jupyter notebook covering data cleaning, EDA, and model comparison can be shown over call.
+The full analytical methodology in a detailed Jupyter notebook covering data cleaning, EDA, and model comparison can be found in the [Jupyter Notebook](LINK) in this repo.